 - Platform demo if required

-To get your free tailored account, please contact us at: email@example.com.
+In order to get your free tailored account, please contact us at: email@example.com.

-CloudSigma has been sponsoring events in the area of Earth Observation for a while now.
+Furthermore, CloudSigma has been sponsoring events in the area of Earth Observation for a while now.
 For example, we are a recurrent sponsor of the Space Apps Challenge in Rome, where we are offering support with free compute resources for the participants to use while developing their groundbreaking innovations.

 Happy computing and good luck with the Hackathon!